Blog

 Before you even think about turning on the faucet, make sure you have an emergency plan.
 If you see significant water pooling around the tank, hear gushing sounds, or notice heavy corrosion, do not shower.
 These are signs of a serious problem.
 For your safety, know exactly where your home's main water shut-off valve is located.
 You should also know how to turn off the power to your water heater at the circuit breaker (for electric models) or how to shut off the gas supply (for gas models).
 If the leak suddenly worsens, you’ll need to act fast to prevent flooding, electrical hazards, or a gas leak.
 When in doubt, your safest move is to contact a professional immediately.

-Your Emergency Action Plan for a Major Leak
+Your Action Plan for a Major Water Heater Leak

 When you’re dealing with a major water heater leak, every second counts.
 A fast response can prevent serious water damage and keep your family safe.
 If you see a significant amount of water, don't panic.
 Just follow these three steps to get the situation under control before you call for help.
 This plan will help you manage the immediate crisis and minimize the mess.